 In the past 15 years, protein design has advanced considerably in scale, accuracy, and the variety of design tasks carried out by practitioners.
 Early successes in protein design focused on protein fold design (including novel folds) (Kuhlman et al., 2003) and hyper-stabilization of proteins (Dantas et al., 2003).
 The redesign of protein-protein (Boyken et al., 2016) and protein-DNA (Ashworth et al., 2006) interfaces is a step towards functional rewiring of biological networks.
 More recently, protein engineers have turned towards the redesign of protein active sites and smaller functional patterns that demand sub-angstrom accuracy in the positioning of key side chains.
 Such works include both the engraftment of known active sites onto new scaffolds (Jiang et al., 2008) as well as the engraftment of novel active sites (derived from quantum mechanical modeling of desired reactions) (Röthlisberger et al., 2008) onto new scaffold proteins.
 In these enzyme design applications, active site patterns can become quite large — as residues involved in substrate binding, reaction mechanism, and the surrounding environment may be considered.
 Enzyme design and related design tasks involving functional site or hotspot transplantation depend, in part, upon methods for matching a spatial pattern of chemical functional groups onto large libraries of potential scaffolds (proteins, nucleic acids, or synthetic peptidomimetics, for example).

 The earliest geometric matching applications in bioinformatics were aimed at matching whole sub-structures that indicated a likelihood of shared protein function or distant homology (Holm and Laakso, 2016).
 In many cases these algorithms searched for contiguous regions and essentially functioned as the structural analog of sequence alignment algorithms (both gapped and ungapped).
 Applications included protein function prediction, analysis of protein structure prediction, and evaluation of new algorithms (Fischer et al.; R Nussinov, 1991; Bonneau et al., 2002).
 Related work included innovative geometric hashing to extract 3D functional motifs from protein structures (Wallace et al., 2008).
-In this work we focus on geometric searchs for biodesign, rather than prospecting or annotation.
+In this work we focus on geometric searches for biodesigns, rather than prospecting or annotation.

 Geometric searches developed for similar design tasks have used combinations of geometric hashing, side chain conformation libraries, and other heuristics that have typically limited the number of functional elements in any given search pattern.
 Fleishman et al. computationally designed a protein to bind hemaglutinin (HA), targeting a conserved region on the stem (Fleishman et al., 2011).
 They first identified the spatial positions of possible high affinity (hotspot) residues by docking single amino acids onto the HA stem region and calculating a binding energy.
 Next, for residues predicted to have sufficient binding energies to HA, they built inverse rotamer libraries (i.e. rotamer distributions rooted at the side chain functional group rather than the backbone)—which served as anchor sites on which to dock protein scaffolds.
 The protein scaffolds themselves were selected from proteins not known to bind HA and were filtered for high shape complementarity with the HA target region.
 A low-resolution docking procedure was used to simultaneously optimize the HA-scaffold binding energy as well as the scaffold’s ability to accommodate anchor residues.
 Scaffolds that showed geometric complementarity with the satisfied hotspot residues were used as the starting point for a second round of docking and design to optimize scaffold side chain positions surrounding the hotspot residues.